Itcomp-dev/ITC002A-Typescript-Labs/LAB3 - Modules and Namespaces.md

 # Lab 3: Modules and Namespaces

+This lab outlines the various ways to organize your code using modules and namespaces in TypeScript.

 ## Modules
+Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module.
+Modules are declarative; the relationships between modules are specified in terms of imports and exports at the file level.

 ### Global scope
+First, we'll separate our code into multiple files but still execute it in the global scope:
 1. Open the starter project with VSCode
 2. Create a new file `models.ts` in the `src`  folder
 3. Move all the types (interface or type) into `models.ts`